How to Pass a School Test

-2. Know How Much Time You Have to Complete the Test and Budget Your Time:
+2. Understand How Much Time You Have to Complete the Test and Budget Your Time:

 3. Answer All Questions:

 Unless there is no penalty for not answering a question, students should answer all questions on tests.
-On tests I give, an unanswered question is wrong.
+On the tests I give, an unanswered question is wrong.
 For this reason, students should make an educated guess if they are not sure of the answer.
-When answering true and false or multiple choice questions, there is a good chance of guessing the correct answer if you can discard the obviously incorrect answers.
+When answering true and false or multiple-choice questions, there is a good chance of guessing the correct answer if you can discard the incorrect answers.

 4. Check Your Answer: